Exercise Can Protect Brain From Alzheimers, Studies Show

 This week at the Alzheimer’s Association International Conference in Vancouver, four studies presented evidence that links regular exercise consisting of both aerobic and strength training to better memory and reduction of momentary mental lapses commonly associated with old age.

-After one year, scientists used MRI to scan the participants’ brain and found that those in the walking group had improved memory and showed increase in size and function of the hippocampus, the brain’s center for memory forming, organizing, and storing, compared to the stretching-toning group.
+After one year, scientists used MRI to scan the participants’ brains and found that those in the walking group had improved memory and showed an increase in the size and function of the hippocampus, the brain’s center for memory forming, organizing, and storing, compared to the stretching-toning group.

 The second study from the National Center for Geriatrics and Gerontology in Japan compared two groups of adults between 65 and 93 years who were already diagnosed with mild cognitive impairment (MCI), a precursor to Alzheimer’s or dementia.
 One group was assigned to undergo a multifaceted exercise program and the other group only attended health-education classes but did not exercise.
 After one year, researchers noted improvements in memory and language skills among the exercise group.